Fairey Long-range Monoplane: Operational history

-Despite the setback, the Air Ministry ordered a second Long-range Monoplane (K1991) in July 1930, which flew on 30 June 1931.
+Despite the setback, the Air Ministry ordered a second example (K1991) in July 1930; this made its first flight on 30 June 1931.
 While similar to the first aircraft, it had a number of differences, including an enlarged and redesigned fin and rudder, greater redundancy in flight and navigational instrumentation, an autopilot (pneumatically powered, from an airstream-driven compressor), and lower-drag landing gear including wheel spats.

 On 27–28 October 1931 Squadron Leader O. R. Gayford (the officer in charge of the RAF Long Range Development Unit) with Flight Lieutenant D. Betts as navigator flew K1991 from RAF Cranwell to Abu Seir in Egypt.
 The 2557 mi flight was completed in 31½ hours.

 From 6–8 February 1933, Gayford and his navigator Flight Lieutenant G. E. Nicholetts (FLt Betts had died in 1932, after complications from a medical procedure) flew non-stop in the second aircraft, K1991, from Cranwell to Walvis Bay, South West Africa.
 This was a world long-distance record of 5410 mi (the autopilot gave up partway, with the remainder of the flight under full manual control).
 They then continued on to Cape Town.
 On their return to RAE Farnborough they were met by Air Minister (Lord Londonderry), Under Secretary for Air (Sir Philip Sassoon) and Sir John Salmond, Marshal of the Royal Air Force.

-The distance record only stood for three months; it fell on 7 August 1933, reclaimed by the French with a Blériot 110.
-Gayford and the Long Range Development Unit would later make long-distance flights with the Vickers Wellesley.
+The distance record stood for three months, falling on 7 August 1933 to the French, who reclaimed the record with a Blériot 110.
+Gayford and the Long Range Development Unit made later long-distance flights with the Vickers Wellesley.

 After K1991 flew back to the United Kingdom a number of suggestions to re-engine the aircraft were made and the Air Ministry issued Specification 27/33 for it to be re-engined with a Junkers Jumo diesel engine.
-Updating work was started, but when it was decided to design a new aircraft instead, Monoplane II was scrapped after a few months in storage.
+Updating work was started, but it was decided to design a new aircraft instead, and Monoplane II was scrapped after a few months in storage.